Become a professional Teaching Artist!

 About the Teaching Artist Academy:

 During this workshop series artists learn how to work effectively with students of all ages in varied settings in Juneau and, potentially, elsewhere in Alaska.
-Each workshop features expert teachers, administrators, and consultants who share knowledge, skills, and techniques about:
+Each workshop features expert teachers, administrators, and consultants who share knowledge, skills, and techniques.
+Topics include:

 - Current brain research on why the arts are important, and how they tap into brain functioning like no other discipline

-- how to integrate a lesson plan with the school’s curriculum and the Alaska education standards
+- Integrating the school’s curriculum and the Alaska education standards

-- how to engage and manage a classroom full of students
+- Engaging and managing a classroom full of students

-- how to communicate with the schools before, during, and after a residency
+- Effectively communicating with the schools before, during, and after a residency

-As a part of the workshop, participants observe a class in a school, write a lesson plan, and teach their lesson to a group of students.
+The workshop series typically involves 5 sessions and up to 12.5 hours total.
+As a part of the workshop, participants may observe a class in a school, write a lesson plan, and teach their lesson to a group of students.

 Past Teaching Artist Academy Facilitators in Juneau include: